spectrocloud/terraform-provider-spectrocloud/docs/resources/cluster_coxedge.md

 - `additional_labels` (Map of String)
 - `control_plane` (Boolean) Whether this machine pool is a control plane.
 Defaults to `false`.
 - `control_plane_as_worker` (Boolean) Whether this machine pool is a control plane and a worker.
 Defaults to `false`.
+- `node_repave_interval` (Number) Minimum number of minutes node should be Ready, before the next node is selected for repave.
+Default value is `0`
 - `taints` (Block List) (see [below for nested schema](#nestedblock--machine_pool--taints))
 - `update_strategy` (String) Update strategy for the machine pool.
 Valid values are `RollingUpdateScaleOut` and `RollingUpdateScaleIn`.